AI Receptionist Cost 2026: $199/mo Unlimited vs $3,000/mo Staff

 AI receptionist pricing falls into several tiers based on features and capacity:

-Mid-tier AI receptionists ($99-$299/month): Full-featured solutions with robust AI, calendar integrations, appointment scheduling, and generous call limits.
+Best value AI receptionists ($199-$299/month): Full-featured solutions with robust AI, calendar integrations, appointment scheduling, unlimited calls, and smart forwarding for complex calls.
 This is where most small businesses find their sweet spot.
-You get professional call handling without breaking the budget.
+NextPhone at $199/month includes everything: emergency routing, CRM integration, spam filtering, and callback tracking.

 Enterprise solutions ($500+/month): Custom implementations for high-volume businesses with specific integration needs, multiple locations, or specialized requirements.